Co-founder & CEO, NanoGraf Technologies

 If Samir Mayekar ’13 has anything to say about it, the lithium-ion battery powering your smartphone is about to go extinct.
-His company, SiNode Systems, has developed a revolutionary battery material — a composite of silicon and graphene — that can enable a battery to last for days and charge in minutes.
+His company, NanoGraf (formerly SiNode Systems), has developed a revolutionary battery material — a composite of silicon and graphene — that can enable a battery to last for days and charge in minutes.

 Yet, as Mayekar explains, the application of this technology goes far beyond mobile devices.
 “The reason we started this company is to power electric vehicles,” he explains.

-“This award is a game changer for a growing company like SiNode Systems,” says Mayekar.
+“This award is a game changer for a growing company like NanoGraf,” says Mayekar.
 “By working directly with the U.S. big-three automakers, we can speed our time-to-market and receive direct customer feedback.”

-In addition to managing its new auto partnership, SiNode is now working with an undisclosed pilot customer in the consumer electronics market.
+In addition to managing its new auto partnership, NanoGraf is now working with an undisclosed pilot customer in the consumer electronics market.
 It plans to launch its first product in 2017.

 He also points to the support network on campus, which provided everything from press coverage to travel reimbursement for competitions to one-on-one mentorship.
 “Linda Darragh and Mike Marasco were some of the people that I called on my brightest and darkest days for counsel on major decisions,” he notes.

-Even as an alumnus, Mayekar says he feels bolstered by the community and often gets emails from classmates looking to connect SiNode with new opportunities.
+Even as an alumnus, Mayekar says he feels bolstered by the community and often gets emails from classmates looking to connect NanoGraf with new opportunities.

 “It truly takes a village to build a startup in this sector,” he says.
 “And it’s really awesome to have a village as big as Kellogg to help you be successful.”